Thomas Edison, Chemist

 National Historic Chemical Landmark

 The American Chemical Society will recognize the chemical research and developments of the American inventor Thomas Edison (1847–1931) as a National Historic Chemical Landmark in 2014.
-Many of Edison’s well-known inventions relied on chemistry, including the carbon filaments used in light bulbs, development of the nickel-iron alkaline storage battery, and research into domestic sources of rubber.
+Many of Edison’s well-known inventions relied on chemistry, including the carbon filaments used in light bulbs, development of the nickel-iron alkaline electric storage battery, and research into domestic sources of rubber.

 Additional information will be presented on this page as details emerge.
 Contact the NHCL Program Manager for information.